 - Proportion of women in senior executive positions (executive management positions) within the Group

 - Proportion of women on the Board of the Company.

-Some of the Group’s diversity and inclusion activities during the year include:
+The Group’s gender diversity initiatives and awards during the 2014 year include:

-- requiring that a mix of men and women be short-listed for executive management roles in Australia and that men and women make hiring decisions on interview panels together, where possible;
+- Hiring and promotion: the Group strives to ensure that a mix of men and women are short-listed for all executive management roles, and that hiring decisions are made by interview panels comprised of both men and women where possible.

 The Accessibility Action Plan 2012-2014

 The Australian Network on Disability reviewed the Company’s activities under its Accessibility Action Plan 2012-2014, which highlighted significant progress since the plan was launched in December 2012.